danielSbastos/dale-slack-tf/README.md

 - `web-deployment.yml` creates a deployment with 3 replicas, each with a single container running the python application and exposing port 5000.
 - `web-svc.yml` creates a NodePort service for the pods created above, allowing them to be accessed externally via the node `IP` and the pod `port` defined in this service.
-- `db-pod.yml` creates a pod with redis running and exposing the port 6379.
+- `db-statefulset.yml` creates a statefulset for Redis in order to maintain state if its pods are restarted.
 - `db-svc.yml` creates a service for the redis pod created above.

 To test it locally: